By Robert Burney

 That is the way we start to take power away from those wounds.

-We all had our relationships with ourselves fractured into pieces as we
+healing.
+We all had our relationships with ourselves fractured into

-were growing up.
-It is very important to start bringing some peace
+pieces as we were growing up.
+It is very important to start bringing

-to our inner process by owning those different wounded parts of us.
+some peace to our inner process by owning those different wounded parts

-Those different wounded parts of us - which involve both repressed emotional
+of us.
+Those different wounded parts of us - which involve both repressed

-energy and frozen splinters of ego - are what I refer to as our inner children.
+emotional energy and frozen splinters of ego - are what I refer to as our

-in touch with (an internal census,) and building a relationship with, the
+getting in touch with (an internal census,) and building a relationship

-different wounded parts of us.
-We need to shed light into the
+with, the different wounded parts of us.
+We need to shed light

-darkness in order to stop giving power to the past.
-The inner child
+into the darkness in order to stop giving power to the past.
+The inner

 for facilitating the healing of our emotional wounds.